The Skill Beneath the Behavior

 It just means the student doesn’t yet know what else to do.

-And on the days a student can hold it together, we call that success.
+And on the days a student can hold it together, we often call that success.

 But holding it together isn’t the same as knowing how.